Expense management automation

 Thus, we’ve curated a list of effective tips that might help make business finances easier to track:

 Using the same bank account for business and personal expenses might be working just fine for you, but it might not be the best move for your business.
-What happens when you can’t remember if you spent those $36 on a business lunch or on a leisure brunch with your friend?
+What happens when you can’t remember if you spent that $36 on a business lunch or on a leisure brunch with your friend?

 Having a business bank account helps separate your business expenses from personal expenses.
-It also ensures you will not run into trouble with the IRS for fraudulent or misrepresented expenses
+It also ensures you will not run into trouble with the IRS for fraudulent or misrepresented expenses.

 Here are some other benefits of opening a business bank account: